Veziik/X95-TeleStock/README.md

 # Use Guidelines
 This is a telescoping stock made out of plastic, it is not made for buttstroking doors, tables, neighbors, or yourself.
 It will otherwise readily handle the recoil of the 9mm, 5.56 and .300Blk catrtridges when fully collapsed or at any locking point.

+# Repair Guidelines
-### When Repairing, ALWAYS keep at least one telesoping arm inserted into the main locking body or completely disassemble the firearm before repairing, regardless of damage taken.
+When Repairing, ALWAYS keep at least one telesoping arm inserted into the main locking body or completely disassemble the firearm before repairing, regardless of damage taken.
 NEVER leave the main locking body without telescoping bars.
 When replacing both bars, simply swap the bars out one at a time, and always keep the pad connected to the telescoping bars whenever possible.